Consultation is now closed

 This work is all part of achieving our vision to "Create a liveable, healthy, safe and connected Sunshine Coast by making walking, riding and wheeling an easy choice for everyday trips."

-The Draft Plan is based on what our community has told us.
+The draft plan is based on what our community has told us.
 It sets out practical steps to make it easier and safer to use active transport.

-The plan has been informed by:
+The draft plan has been informed by:

 • A clear definition of what it means to travel by active transport